Rumford ski area receives $1.2 million in grants for improvements

-RUMFORD — Black Mountain of Maine has received $1.2 million in grant that will enable the ski area to make snow faster and hopefully lengthen their ski season, according Roger Arsenault, chairman of the Board of Directors.
+RUMFORD — Black Mountain of Maine has received a $1.2 million grant that will enable the ski area to make snow faster and hopefully lengthen their ski season, according Roger Arsenault, chairman of the board of directors.

 “This means better snow and earlier opening on everyone’s favorite trails.
 These upgrades will take our snowmaking capabilities to the next level.
-We’re talking a longer season with more snow coverage,” he noted.
+We’re talking a longer season with more snow coverage,” he said.

-The work is slated to kick off in the summer of 2025 with the intention to have everything in place for the 2025/26 ski season.
+The work is expected to begin in the summer of 2025, with the intention to have everything in place for the 2025/26 ski season.

+The mountain received $483,000 from Northern Borders Regional Commission to purchase 14 new snowmaking guns.

 Arsenault said they’ve wrapped up the required federal environmental review for the NBRC grant, signed on with Maine Land Development for the pond engineering, and started surveying.
-These are matching grants, and they’ve got about 65 percent already committed out of the $150,000 needed.
+These are matching grants, and the board of directors has about 65% already committed out of the $150,000 needed.

 He said the new fixed snow guns will be placed on the St. John and Allagash trails, which are the most popular at the mountain.
 “When there’s snow on it, that’s where everyone is.
 And when there’s snow on it, I think sales are good.”

-Deanna Kersey, marketing, noted one of the questions she gets towards the beginning of the season, before they announce the trails are open, is “Is the Allagash open?
+Deanna Kersey, marketing director, said one of the questions she gets at the beginning of each season, before they announce the trails are open, is “Is the Allagash open?
 On an intermediate level, it’s a great way to get down (the mountain).”

-And the 13 snowguns they have now can be fixed and not have to be moved around.
+Also, the 13 snow guns at Black Mountain now can be fixed and not have to be moved around.

-Along with the grant to increase the size of their snowmaking pond, he said they will install brand-new snowmaking pumps with a state-of-the-art pump house with one to three pumps and room for a fourth in the future.
+Along with the grant to increase the size of the snowmaking pond, Arsenault said Black Mountain will install brand-new snowmaking pumps and a state-of-the-art pumphouse, with one to three pumps and room for a fourth in the future.

 “What we’ll have is adequate horsepower to do the entire mountain, and be able to make more snow quicker because of the pressure and the gallons per minute.
-We’ll probably use as much power, or a little more, but a heck of a lot less labor.
-The two weeks, at both ends, will go to our bottom line, change our financial picture.
-We’ll be more stable,” said Arsenault.
+We’ll probably use as much power, or a little more, but a heck of a lot less labor,” said Arsenault.

+He said a longer season would add to Black Mountain’s bottom line and “change our financial picture.
+We’ll be more stable.”

-This will also potentially extend their ski season — two weeks earlier in December and two weeks later at the end of the season.
-But he cautioned that in the end, it’s still weather permitting.
+But Arsenault cautioned that in the end, it’s a business that is still weather dependent.

-Jim Carter, manager for 15 years, said the construction work over the summer will not affect the events taking place at the ski lodge.
-He noted that the season for the popular tubing park will also be longer, and it certainly will open earlier.
+Jim Carter, the ski area’s manager for 15 years, said the construction work over the summer will not affect events taking place at the ski lodge.
+He said that the season for the popular tubing park will also be longer, and it certainly will open earlier.

 Arsenault added, “There’s a lot of calls for it (tubing) for Christmas vacation.
 Right now, that’s pretty much the last thing that gets open.”